gre/developer-portal/_docs/connect/implementation.md

 ## 1- Join Discord

-Go to [Ledger OP3N discord server](https://discord.gg/Ledger), and head over to the Ledger Connect channel
+Go to the [Ledger OP3N discord server](https://discord.gg/Ledger), and head over to the Ledger Connect channel

 ## 2- APIs